Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

 \subsection{Paxos}

 Paxos comes in two flavors, the standard and the gold backed version.
 I discuss the standard Pax here.
-Pax maintains USD domiciled depository accounts at a 1:1 ratio with the number of Paxos outstanding.
-The collateral includes both cash and U.S. Treasuries.
 Paxos Trust Company has engaged Withum,\footnote{\url{https://www.withum.com/our-locations/}} a New Jersey based auditing firm, to provide monthly statements about tokens outstanding and the collateral holdings.
-The technology is based on the ERC-20 standard.
 On August 24, 2021, Paxos Standard was rebranded\footnote{\url{https://www.paxos.com/the-digital-dollar-that-always-equals-a-dollar-paxos-standard-pax-is-now-pax-dollar-usdp/}} as Pax Dollar (USDP).

+In July 2022, Paxos began to release monthly reports\footnote{\url{https://paxos.com/usdp-transparency/}} with CUSIP level detail on their USDP collateral.
+In their report for August 31, 2022, they disclose holdings of six Treasury bills, two repurchase agreements on Treasury bonds, and cash deposits.
+They list a set of banks where the cash deposits might be held.